IODeep: an IOD for the introduction of deep learning in the DICOM standard: Motivation of the work

+Right now, the information architecture of the DICOM standard does not foresee any type of inclusion of AI, neither as a proper IOD nor in terms of defining a suitable Information Object Module (IOM) to be included in a more general structure.
 Currently, DICOM is moving towards the integration of AI applications, and a Work Group has been created purposely that is the ``WG-23: Artificial Intelligence/Application Hosting''\footnote{\url{https://www.dicomstandard.org/activity/wgs/wg-23}}.
 The main activity of the WG-23 has been oriented in defining mechanisms for discovering heterogeneous AI services that can expose a suitable manifest for declaring the DICOM services provided to the imaging platform.
 In the present work we adopt an approach that relies on a direct extension of the DICOM information architecture.
 This architectural choice derives from the previous experience by some of the authors in developing a framework for adaptive configuration of the PACS viewers' GUIs based either on the content (i.e. reason for study, modality and body part) of the images to be displayed or on explicit preferences issued by the radiologist.
 Configuration information is stored in a dedicated IOM which extends the DICOMDIR IOD \cite{gambino2018}.
 We think that the design of new components of the DICOM information architecture, as in the case of IODeep, makes the extension to the standard simpler than defining the interfaces to interact with an external software ecosystem.
 Moreover, the architectural solution devised by the WG-23 could be prone to problems in a training and/or fine-tuning scenario, when a huge amount of data would have to be moved across the interface to feed the DL model.
-The motivations of our architectural design compared with the architecture outlined by the WG-23 are detailed in the next section.
+We developed both a ``monolithic'' PACS client that implements all the workflow related to the use of IODeep and the service architecture that makes use of IODeep according to the indications of the WG-23.
+In the next section we detail our implementation, and we compare the two solutions.